 Baking Emergency: 5 Fixable Fails

 You're making a dough that calls for yeast.
-You've carefully mixed your dry ingredients, added in the wet ingredients and kneaded the dough.
-It's sitting in a warm spot of the kitchen.
-A half hour has passed and there's no noticeable action happening.
+You've carefully mixed your dry ingredients, added in the wet ingredients, and kneaded the dough.
+It's sitting in a warm spot in the kitchen.
+A half-hour has passed, and there's no noticeable action happening.
 The dough doesn't appear to be rising.
 You let it sit a little bit longer.
 Still, no lift at all.
 Did you forget to add the yeast?
 Or, maybe, are the yeast dead?
 Either way, it's the yeast and here's what you do:

 - Knead your dough 3 or 4 times (your dough should be room temperature for this step).